ingv-oe-dev/tsdsystem/README.md

 ### Full installation notes

-A full installation using `docker-compose.full.yml` is recommended to expose the service on Internet.
+A full installation using `docker-compose.full.yml` is recommended to expose the service on Internet and to use a local instance of [Grafana](https://grafana.com/) tool, responding on port 3000.
 To expose on Internet, the installation server needs the certificate files into the `nginx` directory, called:
 - server.key
 - server.crt